 (see link in the column at left) will eventually be made available, as well as links to various codes on github by myself and others.
 Many of the codes are in Python.

-This is a framework for the construction of idealized primitive-equation GCMs based on the GFDL FMS code.
+This is a framework for the construction of idealized primitive-equation GCMs for Earth or other planets.

 Quasi-Biennial Oscillation (QBO)

 Solves the Plumb model or the Holton-Lindzen model of the QBO, as in Chapter 17 of AOFD.